aa-ag/etl/README.md

 ## ETL

-Experimenting with ETLs using Python, starting with:
+Experimenting with ETLs using Python, starting with an ETL process to:

+- retreive data using `requests`
+- manipulate date using `Pandas`
-- creating a pipeline using Pandas
+- write to a database using `BigQuery`

 ### env